shotaro-n-nakamura/shotaro-n-nakamura.github.io/resources.md

 - [The Alongside Wildlife Foundation](https://alongsidewildlifefoundation.org/): This NGO helps fund projects that are important yet typically overlooked by most funding agencies and organizations.
 Some of these often overlooked areas include projects that generate basic but fundamental information about species and projects involving science communciation.

-- **for scholars based not in USA:** [SCGIS International Scholarship Program](https://www.scgis.org/content/training/international-scholarship-program) is designed to allow conservation GIS practitioners to attend the Esri User Conference adn SCGIS Annual Conference in California, as well as allow them to take specialized three-week GIS courses at University of California, Davis!
+- **for scholars based not in USA:** [SCGIS International Scholarship Program](https://www.scgis.org/content/training/international-scholarship-program) is designed to allow conservation GIS practitioners to attend the Esri User Conference and SCGIS Annual Conference in California, as well as allow them to take specialized three-week GIS courses at University of California, Davis!

 - **for scholars based not in USA:** [Conservation Leadership Programme](http://www.conservationleadershipprogramme.org/): this organization supports early career conservationists with project funding, as well as training and network opportunities.